That’s a big question. Here’s a fast answer. Us.

 The lower cost of fashion is one of the main drivers of the increase in sales.
 However, with lower cost comes lower quality, so items don’t last long and there's a feeling that it’s disposable.

-So what if I only wore that plaid dress once and it’s not in style now, it only cost 20 bucks.
+So what if I only wore that plaid dress once, it’s not in style now and it only cost 20 bucks.

 What can we do to cut down on textile waste?

-- Join the Basic Revolution!
+Join the Basic Revolution!
+Every purchase comes with clothing recycling.
 Send us your old, your hole-y, your worn!
 We’ll make sure it gets to the right place … aka not a landfill.

 Here’s to happier toes and a healthier planet!